 - 1 egg

-- (optional) 1 teaspoon white vinegar
+- optional: 1 teaspoon white vinegar

 Instructions

-- Add 3-4 inches of water to a small or shallow saucepan.
+- Prep: Add 3-4 inches of water to a small or shallow saucepan.
 Feel free to add vinegar to the water, if you want.
+Crack an egg into a glass measuring cup or small bowl; set aside.
+Bring water to a medium-high heat.

-- Ensure the water does not boil (reduce the temperature as needed) and let the egg cook for approx. 3 – 4 minutes for a soft, runny egg.
+- Cook Egg: Let the water cook the egg within the measuring cup for about 10-30 seconds and then slowly pour out the egg.
+Ensure the water does not boil (reduce the temperature as needed) and let the egg cook for approx. 3 – 4 minutes for a soft, runny egg.
+Remove with a slotted spoon.

 Notes

-- Vinegar in water: honestly I have made this dozens of time with and without vinegar … I can never tell much of a difference!
+- Vinegar in water: honestly I have made this dozens of time with and without vinegar.
+I can never tell much of a difference!

 Barry B says